Frontiers in Science

 A Physical Sciences Research Experience for Undergraduates (REU) program

-The 2021 Frontiers in Science REU program provides students with extensive hands-on training in a multitude of physical and biological research methods within a research group at the University of Houston, Rice University (in Houston TX), or Northeastern University (in Boston MA).
-This research experience is intended to be an in-person collaboration with regular interaction between students and mentors.
-In the event that the pandemic continues to necessitate social distancing, the 10-week program will be held virtually.
+The 2023 Frontiers in Science REU program provides students with extensive hands-on training in a multitude of physical and biological research methods within a research group at the University of Houston, Rice University (in Houston TX), or Northeastern University (in Boston MA).
+This research experience is an on-campus in-person collaboration with regular interaction between students and mentors.
+Some components of the program may be held virtually to permit interactions between Houston and Boston participants, but the scientific work will be in-person for the interactions between mentors and mentees.

 Interns will receive a $5000 stipend for the summer program, and are expected to perform at least 300 hours of research.
 Please be aware the $5000 is taxable as regular income.
-In the event that in-person meetings are possible, students traveling to work at Northeastern University will be provided transportation costs to Boston and on-campus housing for the full 10-week period (in addition to the stipend provided to all participants).
-Each intern’s particular working schedule will be determined by their faculty mentor.
+Students from the Houston area may have the opportunity to work at Northeastern University in Boston, and will be provided transportation costs to Boston and on-campus housing for the full 10-week period if they are selected to travel to Boston (in addition to the stipend provided to all participants).
+Each intern’s particular working schedule will be determined by their mentor

 - Statement of Research Interest (minimum of one-page), that describes and explains your current academic and professional aspirations.